-Currently, we are not seeing new clients but you may be added to the waitlist(s).
-Waitlist assignments will take place once were are operating on a normal schedule again after COVID-19.
+Currently, we are seeing new clients primarily through Telehealth; and you may be added to the waitlist(s).
+Waitlist assignments are taking place on a modified schedule.

 Waitlist for therapy: